 When we do this we begin to understand our journey as a nation and what that means for us as modern day New Zealanders writing new chapters in our history books by the way we live, work and play.

-Our calender is open, and we are taking bookings for 2021 LEOTC.
+Our calendar is open, and we are taking bookings for 2024 Enriching Local Curriculum (ELC) programmes.

 We have a range of core social science programmes that are all designed to be student led.
 Want to add technology, or maybe art, or science?
 Have a specific local focus?
 Just ask.
 Our Te Tiriti O Waitangi session is a great way to start the year with a hands on interactive look at this vital subject.
 From dress ups, handling objects and taonga, our giant roll out Treaty, to signing their own class treaty with the ink dip pens.

 Waipā is home to significant sites of the New Zealand Wars.
 Our “Ngā Pakanga O Aotearoa” program starts with a session at the Museum, and then the important kōrero continues at the sites.
 We have created a “causes and consequences” zoom session feturing interviews with local experts, to give three fifferent lenses.
 This can be added to the program, and is ideal as a post Tour session, in class.
 Weaving local stories, engaging, inspiring, with hands on learning experiences.
 If you are a Teacher, we’d love the opportunity to chat about what we can offer your students.